zenml-io/zenml/examples/kubernetes_orchestration/README.md

     zenml stack set <STACK_NAME>
     ```

-5. You should now create a secret for the RDS MySQL instance that will allow ZenML to connect to it.
-Use the following command:

-    ```bash
-    zenml secret register aws_rds_secret \
-        --schema=mysql \
-        --user=<user> \
-        --password=<password>
-    ```

-    The values for the username and password can be obtained by running the following commands inside your recipe directory.

-    ```bash
-    terraform output metadata-db-username

-    terraform output metadata-db-password
-    ```

 You can now jump straight to the [section on running the pipeline](#computer-run-pipeline)!

 ### Setup and Register Kubernetes Orchestrator